 We are excited and proud to announce the launch of our Vulnerable Customer Maturity Assessment which is designed to support you in understanding where you sit across our six dimensions of vulnerable customer maturity and provide you with key takeaways to inform your vulnerable customer strategy.
 We have worked closely with 10 organisations to iterate the question set, making sure we are providing a truly holistic and cross industry assessment.

-The questions take around 15 minutes to complete and we will share a report of the results with you within two working days.
+The questions take around 15 minutes to complete and we will share a report of the results with you within five working days.